An Academy Award

 - The Pirates!
 In an Adventure with Scientists: their second work with SPA, based on the first in a series of books by Gideon Defoe, starring Hugh Grant, Salma Hayek, BRIAN BLESSED, Jeremy Piven, and also Imelda Staunton, and narrated by Crispin Freeman.

-- World's Funnest: A series of shorts starring Batman and Superman for Cartoon Network's DC Nation block.
+- World's Funnest: A series of shorts starring childlike version of Batman and Superman for Cartoon Network's DC Nation block.

 - Chop Socky Chooks, a short-lived TV series for Cartoon Network featuring kung-fu chickens (really)